-Last Updated on
+Last Updated On:

-Many mothers are very much aware of the infertility period after giving birth, but have always been skeptical about the infertility during breastfeeding.
+Many mothers are very much aware of the short-term infertility period after giving birth, but have always been skeptical about the infertility during breastfeeding.
 How is breastfeeding as birth control possible?

 It is now used as a method in family planning to control unplanned pregnancies.
 It is also a great way to cut down on expenses within the household.

 Exclusive breastfeeding is when the baby is not feeding on anything else but breast milk alone.
 This means the baby is solely dependent on breast milk, forcing the mother to nurse from time to time and when the baby demands.